 With respect to clinical development, we have taken, and continue to take, measures to implement remote and virtual approaches, including remote patient monitoring where possible per recent FDA guidance and working with our investigators for appropriate care of these patients in a safe manner consistent with agency guidelines.
 We have a number of ongoing clinical trials, one of which is a global Phase 3 clinical study in warm AIHA.
-A number of our clinical trial investigators have paused, postponed or delayed new patient enrollment and restricted site visits of existing patients enrolled to protect both site staff and patients.
+A number of our clinical trial investigators have paused, postponed or delayed new patient enrollment and restricted site visits of existing patients enrolled, but since May 2020, some have resumed patient sceening.
 We are making decisions country-by-country to minimize risk to the patients and clinical trial sites.
-We also rely heavily on our clinical trial investigators to inform us of the best course of action with respect to the temporary pause of enrollment/screening where there is uncertainty around the ability of sites to ensure patient safety or data integrity.
+We also rely heavily on our clinical trial investigators to inform us of the best course of action with respect to the resuming of enrollment/screening considering the ability of sites to ensure patient safety or data integrity.
 Patients already enrolled in our studies continue to receive study drug, and we remain focused on supporting our sites in providing care for these patients and providing continued investigational drug supply.
-At this time, however, we cannot currently fully forecast the scope of impacts that the COVID-19 pandemic may have on our ability to continue to initiate trial sites, continue to treat patients enrolled in our trials, enroll and assess new patients, supply study drug, obtain complete data points in accordance with study protocol and overall impact on clinical study results including the timing thereof.
-In addition, our partner, Kissei, is currently conducting a Phase 3 clinical trial for fostamatinib in ITP in Japan the timing and completion of which could be delayed due to the coronavirus outbreak.
+At this time, however, we cannot currently fully forecast the scope of impacts that the COVID-19 pandemic may have on our ability to continue to treat patients enrolled in our trials, enroll and assess new patients, supply study drug, obtain complete data points in accordance with study protocol and overall impact on clinical study results including the timing thereof.
+In addition, our partner, Kissei, is currently conducting a Phase 3 clinical trial for fostamatinib in ITP in Japan the timing and completion of which could be delayed due to the COVID-19 pandemic.
 The delays may potentially delay future royalties on sales, as well as, receipt of future potential milestones.
-At this time, however, we cannot currently fully forecast the scope of impacts that the COVID-19 pandemic may have under o
+At this time, however, we cannot fully forecast the scope of impacts that the COVID-19 pandemic may have under our partnership with Kissei.

 With respect to our supply chain, we currently do not anticipate significant disruption in the supply chain for our commercial product, TAVALISSE.
 However, we do not know the full extent of the impact on our supply chain if the COVID-19 pandemic continues and persists for an extended period of time.
 We currently rely on third parties to, among other things, manufacture and ship our commercial product, raw materials and product supply for our clinical trials, perform quality testing and supply other goods and services to help manage our commercial activities, our clinical trials and our operations in the ordinary course of business.
 We have engaged actively with various elements of our supply chain and distribution channel, including our customers, contract manufacturers, and logistics and transportation provider, to meet demand for TAVALISSE and to remain informed of any challenges within our supply chain.
-We continue to monitor demand, and intend to adapt our plans as needed to continue to drive our business and meet our obligations during the evolving COVID-19 pandemic.
-However, if the COVID-19 pandemic continues and persists for an extended period of time, we may face continued disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of TAVALISSE.
+We continue to monitor demand, and intend to adapt our plans as needed to continues and persists for an extended period of time, we may face continued disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of TAVALISSE.
 Such supply disruptions would adversely impact our ability to generate sales of and revenues from TAVALISSE and our business, financial condition, results of operations and growth prospects could be adversely affected.